Virgins, Venuses, Miniskirts, Sorcerers, Pretty Poison, Peeping Toms & WomanEaters

 Boris Karloff, Frankenstein

-Boris Karloff’s poignant yet terrifying transformation into Frankenstein’s monster, thanks to the great make-up artist Jack Pierce is the most memorable, indelible ‘classic monster’ for me.
-Boris Karloff said in 1957 Jack’s words still echo in my mind: ‘This is going to be a big thing!'”
+Thanks to the great make-up artist Jack Pierce, Boris Karloff’s poignant yet terrifying transformation into Frankenstein’s monster is the most memorable, indelible ‘classic monster’ for me.
+Boris Karloff said in 1957, Jack’s words still echo in my mind: ‘This is going to be a big thing!'”

 Mary Shelley created a transfixed symbol of existential angst.
 The gentleness that Boris Karloff imbued his character with will always touch my heart so deeply.
-Most memorable for me is the scene with the blind priest who breaks bread and shares his humble shack with his new ‘friend’ in Bride of Frankenstein my favorite of the three films where Karloff portrayed the monster.
+Most memorable for me is the scene with the blind priest who breaks bread and shares his humble shack with his new ‘friend’ in Bride of Frankenstein, which is my favorite of the three films where Karloff portrayed the monster.

 200-16